philou/philou.github.com/_posts/2020-08-24-initiate-your-team-to-tdd-for-legacy-code-with-the-gilded-rose-kata.markdown

     *   Setting up a [Golden Master test](https://en.wikipedia.org/wiki/Characterization_test) for the occasion is also a smart move.
 *   Use many pairs of eyes. **Refactoring in pair or mob will drastically reduce the risk for regression.**

 Fortunately, the gilded rose kata comes with a golden master test.
-It's a test that 'snapshots' the behavior of your code to let you refactor it.
+It's a test that "snapshots" the behavior of your code to let you refactor it.
 It's temporary because a precise snapshot is unmaintainable.
 You can learn more about the golden master technique through this live refactoring.

 {% include video id="9HmVrfkzm9I" provider="youtube" %}